iterative/dvc.org/static/docs/commands-reference/status.md

 In the `local` mode, changes are detected through the checksum of every file listed in every DVC-file in question against the corresponding file in the file system.
-The output indicates the detected changes, if any.
+The <abbr>outputs</abbr> indicates the detected changes, if any.
 If no differences are detected, `dvc status` prints this message:

 ```dvc
 $ dvc status